BarbyKelly/blog/README.md

-# Project4
+# Project4 - Bookblog

 ![]() screenshot from am I responsive

 This project is created as part of Code Institute's Software Development course, and has no commercial value.
-Aim of this project is to have a blog where various book reviews are shared, users who login can comment on the reviews/books/other comments.
-Website's focus is on sharing books that are related to energy work, healing stories.
-Hope is to see people share their heureka moments, how reading a certain book changed something in their life for better.
+Aim of this project is to create a blog where Site Users can create and share book reviews, create articles for the bookblog, comment on the reviews/books/blog posts.
+Bookblogs theme: books and experiences related to energy work, ascension, natural methods to adjust wellbeing, heureka moments, serendipity.
+Incidents, books, someone's kind words that made the day or life better, even for a moment.

 Deployed site: [](heroku one!!!)